 When you’re involved in any type of accident it may cause you to have psychological problems later on because of what happened to you or because of what you saw happen during the accident.

-Depression and post traumatic stress disorder (PTSD) are often talked about nowadays and are two good psychological injury examples.
+Depression and post traumatic stress disorder (PTSD) are often talked about nowadays and are two psychological injury examples.
 Symptoms that may lead you do believe you’re suffering include extreme anxiety, stress, flashbacks and low moods or mood swings.
+Conditions like depression can deeply impact your quality of life.
+As such, you may also be looking to claim compensation for emotional distress.

 What Is The Definition Of A Psychological Injury